maurapintor/flask-classification/docs/slides.md

 to rewrite the code many times.
 It is better to take a moment to think about the structure of our application.

+#### Use cases and architecture

+The user should be able to send a request for an image classification job.
+A thing that we want to consider is that the user expects a quick response from the server.
+Remember, it's not necessary to provide the result already, but we need to tell the user we heard him.
+If we don't do so, the user might get annoyed (in the meanwhile the server cannot respond because it is running the job) and send multiple requests.
+We want to avoid that.

+What is the solution?
+We should use **asyncronous** jobs.
+We create a **queue**, save the request, and send the results back to the user when they are ready.
+We will use [Redis](https://redis.io/) for handling the queue.

 ![/classification POST](images/classification_post.png)

+The webserver enqueues the job and returns to the user a "ticket" for getting the results, when they are ready.
+The "ticket" will be the ID of the job.

+The worker, another service of our webserver, takes the enqueued jobs with a FIFO (First-In-First-Out) schedule, processes the requests, and stores the results in redis, with the job ID as Key for accessing the newly-produced data.

 ![/classification POST worker](images/classification_post_sequel.png)

+After some (short) time, the user should be able to send a request to the server, providing the job id, and getting the results as a response.

 ![/classification GET](images/classification_get.png)

+What is the advantage of having modularity and forcing ourselves to separate every component?
+It will be easier, if we have too many requests, to scale up the services!

 ![scaling workers](images/multiple_workers.png)

+Finally, it is important to provide help for the user in order to allow exploration of the service.
+We might want to implement an additional API that returns the list of possible resources available.
+We will keep it simple and just store a list of all models and images available in our server.

+---